Severe Economic Hardship

 Examples of Unforeseen Economic Hardship

 Loss of financial aid without fault on your part

 Unexpected changes in your chief means of financial support

 Unexpected medical bills (this must be well documented)

-If you feel that you meet the above criteria for Economic Hardship, please contact the ISSO to make an appointment to discuss your case with an International Student Advisor.
+If you feel that you meet the above criteria for Economic Hardship, please contact the ISSO to make an appointment to discuss your case with your ISSO Advisor.